 1. The height of the paddle above the bowl is adjustable.

 The attachment should sit just above the bottom of the bowl to mix properly without scratching against the bottom of the bowl, but it can shift out of alignment with use.
-Use a screwdriver to adjust the bowl higher or lower whenever it's not in the right place.
+Use a screwdriver to adjust the screw that attaches the head of the mixer to the stand — this will make the bowl higher or lower whenever it's not in the right place.

 2. Tighten the hinge if the head wiggles.